justin4v/ZettelNotes/Design/设计模式/创建型/Abstract Factory.md

 	3. In fact with this approach, *AbstractFactory only needs a single `"Make"` operation with a parameter indicating the kind of object to create.* This technique can be used in the Prototype-based  and the class-based abstract factories discussed earlier.

 # 已知应用
+Interviews uses the "Kit" suffix to denote AbstractFactory classes。

 # 相关模式
 1. AbstractFactory classes are often implemented with factory methods （Factory Method）, but they can also be implemented using Prototype.